topheryoung/cv/README.md

 ## Summary

-Engineering Manager and Senior Software Engineer with over 10 years of experience in software development and management.
-Proven track record of leading and building high-performing teams, delivering impactful software products, and fostering collaboration across engineering, product, and design.
-Passionate about building scalable and reusable systems/processes, mentoring teams, and enhancing the developer experience.
+Engineering leader with over 15 years of experience building exceptional web products and leading high-performing teams.
+I combine a background in Computer Science with a strong design sensibility to create user-focused, scalable products that integrate design, technology, and business.
+I prioritize abstraction, simplicity, and reusability through modern tools, custom design systems, and optimized build processes.
+While I specialize in fintech, my agency background includes award-winning work for clients ranging from non-profits to startups to enterprise organizations.

 ## Experience